Andréa Burns

-Andréa Burns (born February 21, 1971) is an American actress and singer best known for her portrayal of the hairdresser Daniela in Lin-Manuel Miranda's musical In the Heights, as Carmen in Douglas Carter Beane's The Nance, and as Mrs. Spamboni in The Electric Company.
+Andréa Burns is an American actress and singer best known for her portrayal of the hairdresser Daniela in Lin-Manuel Miranda's musical In the Heights, as Carmen in Douglas Carter Beane's The Nance, and as Mrs. Spamboni in The Electric Company.

 Early life

 Burns was born in Miami Beach, Florida to a Jewish father and a Venezuelan mother.
 She has described herself as "a Venezuelan Jewess from Miami who grew up loving Broadway."
 She spent many summers training at the French Woods Festival of the Performing Arts and is a graduate of Miami's New World School of the Arts.

 Career

 Burns began her career touring the opera houses of Europe as Maria in West Side Story when she was 18 years old.
 She has appeared on Broadway as Belle in Disney’s Beauty and the Beast, as Vicki Nichols in The Full Monty, as Carmen in The Nance, as Daniela in In the Heights, and as Googie Gomez in The Ritz, and she has sung concerts at Carnegie Hall.
 Burns appeared in the original company of Jason Robert Brown’s critically acclaimed Songs for a New World.
 Burns portrayed Lucille Frank in the national tour of Brown's Parade, for which she received a Touring Broadway Awards nomination for Best Actress.
 She was also created the role of Celeste in Saturday Night, by Stephen Sondheim, at Second Stage Theatre.

 Her début solo album A Deeper Shade of Red was described by Playbill as "superb on all counts!"
 In 2006, "100 Stories", a single she co-wrote with her brother, music producer Mike Burns, rose to the No. 2 spot on the 2006 Billboard Hot Dance Club Play charts.